osmhpi/stallgov-docs/Memutil-Architecture.md

 - Fast-switching frequency
     - The governor chooses a frequency in KHz and instructs the CPU to change to it
     - Setting the frequency is done without locking
-    - Currently fast-switching only seems to be available on recent Intel CPUs
+    - Of the CPUs availabe to us, currently fast-switching is only available on the recent Intel CPUs
 - "Normal" frequency switching
     - The governor chooses a frequency in KHz and instructs the CPU to change to it
     - Setting the frequency needs locking and is therefore done in a separate thread